 Last, but not least, is the Spektrum A-5060 mini-class servo.
 This is a great choice for most club pilots - but for exactly the same money - the DS160CLHV represents a better value.
 Why?
 To begin, the ProModeler servo is built better.
 How?
 By virtue of details like bronze inserts reinforcing the plastic case.
 Basically, this means theirs will have slop sooner because of case wear.
 Added to it, with 13 o-rings for protection against water and dust intrusion, ours is better again - especially if your interests broaden to include flying off water.
 Similarly, because of the conformal coating on the PCB of our servo, it makes it less vulnerable to high frequency vibration.
 Add bonus points to the DS160CLHV for the little touches, also like 10-bolt construction.
 And don't forget, our aluminum center-case has cooling fins to better dissipate destructive heat and thereby promotes longer motor life!
 All this, of course, before you consider ours wipes the floor with the A-5060 in the torque department while being nearly 2X as fast!
 Anyway, considering the price is the same . . . is this really a difficult decision?

 Have we been fair, or unfair in our assessment?
 Have something to add?
-Or maybe you have a question we haven't answer.
+Perhaps you have a question we haven't answer.
 Fire away because we're here to help!

 TL;DR means too long; didn't read.
 This is the section of the product page where we show what goes into ProModeler servos.
 You can the big picture by eyeballing the photos, or get down in the weeds regarding the nitty-gritty by delving deep to read every word - your choice.
 We offer this to inform you regarding what makes ProModeler servos better for your application and to help you decide what's really important.